yairdaon/infections/README.md

 Image processing - You can (but don't have to) install imagemagick, which is an open-source tool.
-If you run Ubuntu (or any Unix OS, I think, including MacOS) you shoudl be able to install it easily.
+If you run Ubuntu (or any Unix OS, I think, including MacOS) you should be able to install it easily.

 Run the script - the bash script merger.sh just does everything, provided you have all the data in place.
-In Ubuntu, do chmod + x merger.sh
+In Ubuntu, do

+chmod + x merger.sh
 ./merger.sh

 This should work in any Debian (probably), any Linux (possibly) MacOS (potentially) and Windows (actually, it won't).